What is Heart Failure?

 You don't have to face it alone

-The term “heart failure” makes it sound like the heart is no longer working at all and there’s nothing that can be done.
-Actually, heart failure means that the heart isn’t pumping as well as it should be.
-Congestive heart failure is a type of heart failure that requires seeking timely medical attention, although sometimes the two terms are used interchangeably.
+The term heart failure sounds like the heart is no longer working at all.
+Actually, heart failure, sometimes called HF, means that the heart isn’t pumping as well as it should.
+Congestive heart failure is a type of heart failure that requires timely medical attention, although sometimes the two terms are used interchangeably.

 Your body depends on the heart’s pumping action to deliver oxygen- and nutrient-rich blood to the body’s cells.
-When the cells are nourished properly, the body can function normally.
 With heart failure, the weakened heart can’t supply the cells with enough blood.
-This results in fatigue and shortness of breath and some people have coughing.
+This results in fatigue and shortness of breath, and some people experience excessive coughing.
 Everyday activities such as walking, climbing stairs or carrying groceries can become very difficult.

 Heart failure is a serious condition, and usually there’s no cure.
-But many people with heart failure lead a full, enjoyable life when the condition is managed with heart failure medications and healthy lifestyle changes.
+But many people with heart failure lead a full, enjoyable life when the condition is managed with heart failure medications and a healthy lifestyle.
 It’s also helpful to have the support of family and friends who understand your condition.

 How the normal heart works

 The heart is a strong, muscular pump a little larger than a fist.
 Its job is to pump the right amount of blood to all parts of the body.
 This is called circulation.

 - Two upper chambers called atria (when talking about just one, it’s called an atrium)

 - Two lower chambers called ventricles

-The right atrium takes in oxygen-depleted blood from the rest of the body and sends it through the right ventricle where the blood becomes oxygenated in the lungs.
+The right atrium takes in oxygen-depleted blood from the rest of the body and sends it through the right ventricle to the lungs, which infuse the blood with oxygen.

 Oxygen-rich blood travels from the lungs to the left atrium, then on to the left ventricle, which pumps it to the rest of the body.

-The heart pumps blood to the lungs and to all the body’s tissues through a sequence of highly organized contractions of the four chambers.
-For the heart to function properly, the four chambers must beat in an organized way.
+The heart pumps blood to the lungs and to all of the body’s tissues.
+For the heart to work properly, the four chambers must beat in an organized way.
 A healthy heart has more than enough pumping ability to circulate blood properly.